 2. Web-Based Flash Cards, An Economical ML Tool via Mobile App

-Talentcards notes that its approach produces higher engagement, reduces learning time needed, is cost-effective given alternatives, and allows microlearning in under 10 minutes.
+Talentcards notes that its approach produces higher engagement, reduces learning time needed, is cost-effective given alternatives, and allows the learner to gain new knowledge in under 10 minutes.

 Each microlearning course component is an average of 6.5 minutes.
-The talentcards approach allows variety per card (e.g., interactive audio, games, graphics, presentations, text, or video) using smartphone media.
+The Talentcards approach allows variety per card (e.g., interactive audio, games, graphics, presentations, text, or video).

 3. Engaging Employees with ML Gaming

 mLevel utilizes a game approach to accomplish microlearning.
 The company promises measurable results with its methods.

 mLevel offers corporate solutions aimed at helping learners retain information over the long-term.
 The mLevel platform has 15 different interactive activities to choose from as well as real-time insights.
 It boasts rapid deployment.
 The platform includes microlearning, eLearning gamification, and analytics to help learners engage with the material.

 4. Learning Faster by Microlearning in the Workplace